The 15 Highest-Paying Associate Degrees

 - Associate programs tend to be cheaper than their four-year counterparts.

 - Many two-year programs effectively prepare students to transfer into four-year programs.

 Not all lucrative jobs require an advanced degree.
-As demonstrated by the examples in this list, students who receive in-demand academic training, practical experience, and professional certification can quickly complete a relatively inexpensive associate program and earn a substantial salary.
+Students can quickly complete a relatively inexpensive associate program and receive in-demand academic training, practical experience, and professional certification and earn a substantial salary.

 What Are the Highest-Paying Associate Degrees?

-The following associate degrees offer students the technical training needed to begin a career in their field of choice.
-The highest-paying degrees are, without exception, technical in nature and rooted in science and math.
+The following associate degrees offer you the technical training needed to begin a career in your field of choice.
+Many of the highest-paying degrees are technical in nature and rooted in science and math.
 These programs also provide experience working in the field.

 2. Nuclear Technology

 Nuclear technicians work in nuclear power plants, monitoring equipment and radiation levels produced during the power generation process.